 I didn’t see the strong legs that had carried me over a half marathon finish line, but the lack of a thigh gap and cellulite on my bum.
 I was deluded by what a healthy body should look like and so snacked on quick- fix advice to iron out my self- perceived flaws.

-I took a ride on the keto bandwagon
+That took a ride on the keto bandwagon

 It was in 2016 I found myself with a mouth that stank like nail polisher remover, headaches so painful I had to call in sick to work and constipation so chronic that I was concerned that my faeces would eventually force their way out of the opposite end.